mindymallory/PriceAnalysis/docs/09-ForecastingUseof.md

 Source: [Feed Grains database](http://www.ers.usda.gov/data-products/feed-grains-database/feed-grains-yearbook-tables.aspx#26780) maintained by the USDA ERS.

 When exports are viewed as a proportion of production, we see a pronounced downward trend.
 This is due to the increasing share of production allocated to the Food, seed, and Industrial category visible in figure 3.
-Recall that this category is comprised mainly of corn as feedstock for ethanol production.
+Recall that this category is comprised mainly of corn as feed-stock for ethanol production.

 The year-to-year variation is caused by price fluctuations with low prices encouraging and high prices discouraging consumption.